jackkershaw/fare-free-london/README.md

 - Removed frontpage component and added to index.tsx.
 Receiving content through Wordpress to allow client to control content.
 - Used Responsively to get responsive design right - see my LinkedIn about this [here](https://www.linkedin.com/posts/jackkershaw_webdevelopment-responsivedesign-devtools-activity-7209579627588005889-Bwso?utm_source=share&utm_medium=member_desktop).
 - Added a sign up form to the site.
 Since I was on a tight deadline from the client, I used a similar approach to the form on my [Right to the City project](https://github.com/jones58/right-to-city).
+- Add back to top button, again taken from my [Right to the City project](https://github.com/jones58/right-to-city).
+I then edited the component as needed for this project.

 ## Debugging